joakimsahlstrom/twyn/README.md

 # twyn!
-Take what you need!

-Twyn is an extension to jackson:s json->java mapping framework.
+Twyn maps json to java, using jackson under the hood.
 It allows for lenient data parsing with less code.

-Define your input data with interfaces and twyn will instantiate them for you and extract appropriate values from the underlying json data.
-Supports default methods.

 Requires Java 8.
 Currently relies on Proxy.newProxyInstance(...) so not performance is rather average.

 ##Features:
-###Maps json w/ interfaces
+###Twyn only requires interfaces for mapping
 Given this json where only firstname and country is interesting:
 ```json
 {